dyc3/senior-design/solution-overview.typ

 The Monolith's current internals is shown in @Figure::monolith-class-current.

 #figure(
-  image("figures/monolith-class-current.png"),
+  image("figures/monolith-class-current.png", width: 40%),
   caption: "Class diagram for the Monolith's current internals" ) <Figure::monolith-class-current>

 It suffers from years of ad-hoc development, and is not designed to scale.
-It's riddled with technical debt from previous attempts at horizontal scaling \index{horizontal scaling}.
+It's riddled with technical debt from previous attempts at horizontal scaling.
 In it's current state, it is not possible to add more monoliths without causing room synchronization issues.
-The solution to this problem is to use a load balancer \index{load balancer}.
+The solution to this problem is to use a load balancer.

 == A Smart Load Balancer